marbalon/Eccel-C1/README.md

 ## Compatible Hardware

 This library can be used with any C1 family product over UART connection.
+The recommended board is ESP32 based because examples use printf function and 2 hardware UARTS.
+But user can easily remove some lines to make it work on any hardware.

 ## License
 Read LICENSE.txt for further informations on licensing terms.